guigarciazinho/sdk-java/INSTALL.md

 How do I install it using maven:

-Just add to your pom the following repository
+Just add to your pom.xml the following repository

 ```XML
 <repositories>